Amusement park: Water rides

 Amusement parks with water resources generally feature a few water rides, such as the log flume, bumper boats, rapids and rowing boats.
 Such rides are usually gentler and shorter than roller coasters and many are suitable for all ages.
 Water rides are especially popular on hot days.

 Dark rides

 Overlapping with both train rides and water rides, dark rides are enclosed attractions in which patrons travel in guided vehicles along a predetermined path, through an array of illuminated scenes which may include lighting effects, animation, music and recorded dialogue, and other special effects.

+Haunted houses

+A haunted house is an attraction that intends to scare its guests for its thrill factor.
+It usually is overlapped with dark rides.
+Most open in the Halloween season but some are year-round.
+Most include actors, lighting, darkness, fog and animatronics.

 Ferris wheels

 Ferris wheels are the most common type of amusement ride at state fairs and county fairs in the US.

 Transport rides

 Transport rides are used to take large numbers of guests from one area to another, as an alternative to walking, especially for parks that are large or separated into distant areas.
 Transport rides include chairlifts, monorails, aerial trams, and escalators.

 Ocean Park Hong Kong is well known for its 1.5 km cable car connecting the Lowland and Headland areas of the park, and for having the world's second longest outdoor escalator in the Headland.
 Both transportation links provide scenic views of the park's hilly surroundings and, while originally intended for practicality rather than thrills or enjoyment, have become significant park attractions in their own right.